Former U.S. President George H. W. Bush stable in hospital

 The father of former President George W. Bush, he also served as a congressman, U.N. ambassador, envoy to China, CIA director and was vice president for two terms under Ronald Reagan.

-As president, Bush routed Iraq after former Iraqi President Saddam Hussein invaded Kuwait in 1990.
-His public approval ratings soared, but just 20 months later he was defeated in his re-election bid by Democrat Bill Clinton.
+As president, Bush routed Iraq after Saddam Hussein invaded Kuwait in 1990 and his approval ratings soared to the 90 percent range.
+But just 20 months later he was defeated in his re-election bid by Democrat Bill Clinton.

-Until recently, Bush was known for an active lifestyle.
-He went skydiving to celebrate his 75th, 80th and 85th birthdays.

-He met with former Soviet leader Mikhail Gorbachev this month in Houston.
-In March, Bush formally endorsed Republican Mitt Romney for president.

-(Reporting by Deborah Quinn Hensel and Corrie MacLaggan; Editing by Dan Burns and Xavier Briand)
+(Reporting by Deborah Quinn Hensel and Corrie MacLaggan; Editing by Dan Burns, Vicki Allen and Greg McCune)